Rubberverse/qor-caddy/Setup.md

 PublishPort=80:80
 PublishPort=443:443
 IP=10.10.10.2
-# Required on Alpine variant if you plan to have the container bind to ports below 1000
+# Required on Alpine variant if you plan to have the container bind to ports below 1000.
+However if you map both 80:80 ports on both host and container, it will bind fine.
 # Sysctl=net.ipv4.ip_unprivileged_port_start=0
 LogDriver=journald
 User=caddy